-🗌 6 mont hs to 1 year before trip: Group Registration A group leader requests dates from the Esperanza Program Director.
+☐ 6 months to 1 year before trip: Group Registration ☐ A group leader requests dates from the Esperanza Program Director.
 Once dates are chosen, the Esperanza Director will send out a Registration Questionnaire followed by the Group Contract, and Invoice for the reservation deposit.
-Confirm Trip: A group is considered officially registered when Esperanza receives the completed questionnaire, signed volunteer group contract, and the non-refundable reservation deposit.
-Groups must then secure their own transportation reservations for their trips such as airline tickets, rental vans, etc. See Section Five for travel resources.
-For support planning your trip, go through trip preparation documents like this one, on our website. 🗌 2 to 5 m nonths before trip Verify all participants have proper travel documents (see Section Five for information about travel documents such as passports).
-If your group will be borrowing a vehicle (not a rental) and your driver is not the registered owner of the vehicle, you will need to obtain a signed statement giving your driver permission to take their vehicle into Mexico.
-Begin regular group meetings.
-We encourage groups to learn about the philosophy, work, and structure of Esperanza while also learning about the border region of Tijuana including culture, history and current events.
-Please see our website or contact Esperanza's Program Director for additional resources.
-Plan food for your group.
+Confirm Trip: A group is considered officially registered when Esperanza receives the completed questionnaire, signed volunteer group contract, and the non-refundable reservation deposit. ☐ Groups must then secure their own transportation reservations for their trips such as airline tickets, rental vans, etc. See Section Five for travel resources. ☐ For support planning your trip, go through trip preparation documents like this one, on our website. ☐ 2 to 5 months before trip Verify all participants have proper travel documents (see Section Five for information about travel documents such as passports).
+If your group will be borrowing a vehicle (not a rental) and your driver is not the registered owner of the vehicle, you will need to obtain a signed statement giving your driver permission to take their vehicle into Mexico. ☐ Begin regular group meetings.
+We encourage groups to learn about the philosophy, work, and structure of Esperanza while also learning about the border region of Tijuana including culture, history and curren events.
+Please see our website or contact Esperanza's Program Director for additional resources. ☐ Plan food for your group.
 Please note that the staff may be able to prepare one or two meals for your group if requested and at an additional cost.
 See more information in Section Three or on our website.
 Plan to purchase international travel medical insurance, or have your group individually purchase these.
-Find more information in Section Five. 🗌 6 Week s before trip Confirm final total group numbers/ participants.
-The Esperanza Program Director will contact the group leader asking for final group details including group numbers, arrival and departure times, meal preferences, and activity choices.
-Respond with your group's information.
-The group leader will then receive the invoice for final group payment.
-Turn in the final Esperanza trip payment, due 30 days before the trip date. 🗌 1 mont h before trip Distribute and collect Esperanza's Liability and Medical Forms.
+Find more information in Section Five. ☐ 6 Weeks before trip Confirm final total group numbers/ participants.
+The Esperanza Program Director will contact the group leader asking for final group details including group numbers, arrival and departure times, meal preferences, dietary restrictions and activity choices.
+Respond with your group's information. ☐ The group leader will then receive the invoice for final group payment. ☐ Turn in the final Esperanza trip payment, due 30 days before the trip date. ☐ 1 month before trip ☐ Distribute and collect Esperanza's Liability and Medical Forms.
 See next page for more details.
 Groups need to check on their organization's liability insurance policy.
 The policy covers suits brought against an organization if a person is harmed during an activity, or in this case, a trip.
 A group should ensure that their policy will cover traveling and working in Mexico.
 A group which does not have adequate coverage can often purchase a temporary policy, called a rider.
 Groups must get Mexican auto insurance for any vehicle that will go into Mexico.
 Please visit Section Five, for more details.
+Learn about and obtain an FMM Tourist card for each traveler staying 7 days or longer, or you may prefer to obtain it at the border if crossing on foot.